lckjosh/DetectionTool/README.md

 # Detection Tool
-This is a simple LKM rootkit detection tool for Linux that has been tested on Ubuntu 16.04 (4.15.0-45-generic).
+This is a simple LKM rootkit detection tool for Linux.

 For more detailed explanations, please visit the [wiki](https://github.com/lckjosh/DetectionTool/wiki).